Leonhard-Leopold/master_project/README.md

 # Possible Additions & Current Issues

 - Functionality:
+    - There are 2-3 data points that are in most aspects usually outliers.
+It might be interesting to find out if this data is faulty (then remove it) or if there is some other cause.
     - Currently, K-Means is used for clustering.
 Other clustering algorithms could be added.
     - In the preprocessed data, numerical features of only the Motility Period are calculated.
 Numerical features of the Motility Pulse Width or Rumination Classification could also be valuable.